The Carmilla Movie: Plot

 Elle reveals she is the one behind Laura's nightmares, and that she has taken a sociopathic streak as a spirit; resenting the life Carmilla and Laura had together, and planning on stealing Carmilla's life for the purposes of restoring her own; all the while not caring that she's casting the other ghosts into the nightmare realm that once imprisoned them.
-Ell casts all but one of the ghosts into this dimension, along with LaFontaine, but is unable to leave the mansion.
+Elle casts all but one of the ghosts into this dimension, along with LaFontaine, but is unable to leave the mansion.
 Elle stalks and picks off Laura and Carmilla's friends, sending them into the dimension as well, and tries to torment them into surrendering the last remaining ghost, Charlotte.
 Using Charlotte as a trap, a fight ensues with Ell, that sends them into the nightmare realm as well.

 Laura discovers the nightmare realm to be a dimension forcing its captives to experience their worst memories constantly as a personal Hell.
 Still being pursued by Elle, Laura discovers Carmilla's worse memory to be of Elle's betrayal.
 After rescuing the other ghosts and their friends, Carmilla and Laura gather them to complete the Ash Moon ritual.
 Elle interrupts them yet again, holding a knife to Carmilla's throat and demanding the gem.
-Laura tries to appeal to Ell, to no avail, before Mel shoots Elle, subduing her and allowing the ritual to pass, freeing the ghosts to move on to the afterlife.
+Laura tries to appeal to Elle, to no avail, before Mel shoots Elle, subduing her and allowing the ritual to pass, freeing the ghosts to move on to the afterlife.

 Returning home, Carmilla and Laura talk about how their relationship will progress with Carmilla being a vampire yet again.
 Laura states she doesn't see it as a problem and the two affirm their love for each other.
 Over the credits, Laura's career and further ventures with Carmilla, including their discovery of the Fountain of Youth, indicating that Laura will continue to live alongside Carmilla, as well as the two holding a baby.
 In an after credits scene, Carmilla is approached by the spirit of her sister Mattie, who warns her that the anglerfish entity from Silas was female and has laid eggs.
 Carmilla is immediately ready for the next adventure.